HellaPidgin/WeatherChalllenge/README.md

 - Offline mode: There are various offline states for the API.
 This could be UI changes that reflect each of those.

+## Navigation & Provider
+- I've included an empty provider and a navigator with a single child for assessment purposes only.